All The Internet Marketing Tools You Need To Succeed Online

 but with an advertising component thrown in.

-It’s a handy little free program which you can download
+It’s a handy little free program that you can download

 and use.
 For those who would like to use it for marketing, they